GMOD/jbrowse-components/CONTRIBUTING.md

 something like `website/blog/${DATE}-${RELEASE_TAG}-release.md`), removing the "Downloads" section.
 Finally, click "Publish release."

+Also, it is important as a final manual step for the release process to try to install and use @jbrowse/react-linear-genome-view after release because we need to ensure that the package does not have any unsatified imports, which can only be revealed currently by installing it manually.

 ## Desktop beta releases

 These are the steps needed to create a new beta release of `jbrowse-desktop`: